Accelerated Gradient-free Neural Network Training by Multi-convex Alternating Optimization: Model and Algorithms

 \subsection{Inequality Approximation for Deep Learning}

-\ The important notation used in this paper is listed in Table \ref{tab:notation}.
-A typical fully-connected deep neural network consists of $L$ layers, each of which are defined by a linear mapping and a nonlinear activation function.
-A linear mapping is composed of a weight vector $W_l\in \mathbb{R}^{n_l\times n_{l-1}}$ , where $n_l$ is the number of neurons on the $l$-th layer and an intercept $b_l\in \mathbb{R}^{n_l}$; a nonlinear mapping is defined by an activation function $h_l(\bullet)$.
-Given an input $a_{l-1}\in \mathbb{R}^{n_{l-1}}$ from the $(l-1)$-th layer, the $l$-th layer outputs $a_l=h_l(W_la_{l-1}+b_l)$.
-By introducing an auxiliary variable $z_l$ as the temporary result of the linear mapping, the deep neural network problem is formulated mathematically as follows: \begin{problem} \end{problem} where $a_0=x\in\mathbb{R}^d$ is the input of the deep neural network, $d$ is the number of feature dimensions, and $y$ is a predefined label vector. $R(z_L;y)$ is the risk function for the $L$-th layer, which is convex and proper, and $\Omega_l(W_l)$ is a regularization term on the $l$-th layer, which is also convex and proper.
-The equality constraint $a_l=h_l(z_l)$ is the most challenging to handle here, because common activation functions such as tanh and smooth sigmoid are nonlinear.
-This makes them nonconvex constraints and hence it is difficult to obtain a global minimum when updating $z_l$ \cite{taylor2016training}.
-To deal with this challenge, we innovatively transform the original nonconvex constraints into convex inequality constraints, which can be infinitely approximate to Problem \ref{prob: problem 1}.
-To do this, we introduce a tolerance $\varepsilon_l>0$ and reformulate Problem \ref{prob: problem 1} to reach the following form:
+Important notations used in this paper are shown in Table \ref{tab:notation}.
+A typical MLP model consists of $L$ layers, each of which are defined by a linear mapping and a nonlinear activation function.
+A linear mapping is composed of a weight vector $W_l\in \mathbb{R}^{n_l\times n_{l-1}}$ , where $n_l$ is the number of neurons on the $l$-th layer; a nonlinear mapping is defined by a continuous activation function $h_l(\bullet)$.
+Given an input $a_{l-1}\in \mathbb{R}^{n_{l-1}}$ from the $(l-1)$-th layer, the $l$-th layer outputs $a_l=h_l(W_la_{l-1})$.
+By introducing an auxiliary variable $z_l$ as the output of the linear mapping, the neural network problem is formulated mathematically as follows: \begin{problem} \end{problem} where $a_0=x\in\mathbb{R}^d$ is the input of the neural network, $d$ is the number of feature dimensions, and $y$ is a predefined label vector. $R(z_L;y)\geq 0$ is a continuous loss function for the $L$-th layer, which is convex and proper, and $\Omega_l(W_l)\geq 0$ is a regularization term on the $l$-th layer, which is also continuous, convex and proper.\\ The equality constraint $a_l=h_l(z_l)$ is the most challenging one to handle here because common activation functions such as sigmoid \cite{glorot2010understanding} are nonlinear.
+This makes them nonconvex constraints and hence it is difficult to obtain the optimal solution when solving the $z_l$-subproblem \cite{taylor2016training}.
+Moreover, there is no guarantee for alternating minimization methods to solve the nonlinear equality constrained Problem \ref{prob:original problem} \cite{WANG2021100009}.
+To deal with these two challenges, the following assumption is required for problem transformation: \begin{assumption} $h_l(z_l) \ (l=1,\dots,n)$ are quasilinear. \end{assumption} The quasilinearity is defined in the appendix.
+Assumption \ref{ass:quasilinear} is so mild that most of the widely used nonlinear activation functions satisfy it, including tanh \cite{zamanlooy2014efficient}, sigmoid \cite{glorot2010understanding}, and the Rectified Linear Unit (ReLU) \cite{maas2013rectifier}.
+Then we innovatively transform the original nonconvex constraints into inequality constraints, which can be an infinite approximation of Problem \ref{prob:original problem}.
+To do this, we introduce a tolerance $\varepsilon>0$ and reformulate Problem \ref{prob:original problem} to the following: